Woking Author, Toby J Cole - Beyond the Pales

 I was very saddened to learn of the passing of fellow Woking author, Toby J. Cole early in September this year.
 Toby leaves behind a wife and three adult children.

-Toby Cole and I never properly met; however, we did correspond via email and social media and he kindly afforded me a complimentary copy of his debut novel, Beyond the Pales back in 2014.
+Toby Cole and I never formerly met; however, we did correspond via email and social media and he kindly afforded me a complimentary copy of his debut novel, Beyond the Pales back in 2014.
 The book is a crime thriller set predominately at Brookwood Cemetery, and in and around Woking, Surrey.
 Toby who lived near me in Knaphill also penned a collection of short stories entitled The Assassination of Hilary Mantel.

 The Booker Prize winner, Mantel lived in a penthouse at the former Brookwood Hospital in the village, indeed, “just a stone’s throw,” from where Toby lived.